melvincwng/to-do-list/README.md

 ## About the app

-Just a simple To-do list built using React.js
+Just a simple To-Do List built using React.js

-<b>Live demo of 'to-do-list' app<b>: <a href="to-do-list-demo-app.netlify.app/">to-do-list-demo-app.netlify.app/<a>
+<b>Live demo of 'To-Do-List' app<b>: https://to-do-list-demo-app.netlify.app/